jjziets/DCMontoring/README.md

     docker-compose up -d
     ```

-### The dashboards on the grafana might also need to be updated.
-You can delete the ones and re-import them in the install guide.
+### The dashboards on Grafana might also need to be updated.
+You can delete the existing dashboards and then use the import command to update the new ones as stated in the install guide.
 https://github.com/jjziets/DCMontoring/blob/main/README.md#dashboards

 ### Client Side Update Procedure